My Last Game At Maple Leaf Gardens.

 I ran out of the coffee shop and over to Wood Street, the street directly behind the Gardens.
 I was walking briskly on Wood Street when I was approached by another guy who actually looked like he was a cop.
 He asked me if I still had my pair of reds for sale.
 I told him to get lost and that I had just been busted by one of his buddies and I was not talking to any more cops.

-After failing to convince me he was not a cop, I told him we can both walk over to Yonge Street where he will spread eagle against the Shoppers Drug Mart wall.
-I will then frisk him for a badge, ticket book or even a gun, anything to prove he was a cop.
+After failing to convince me he was not a cop, I told him that we can both walk over to Yonge Street where he will spread eagle against the Shoppers Drug Mart wall.
+I will then frisk him for a badge, a ticket book or even a gun, anything to prove he was a cop.
 He agreed, but he also told me that he had only a $1000 and that was all he was willing to spend.
-It was now about four in the afternoon and his one thousand bucks was looking pretty good right about then.
+It was now close to four in the afternoon and his one thousand bucks was looking pretty good right about then.

 I knew I could not risk being caught by another undercover cop again and getting arrested.
 I still was not convinced as I ran my hands up and down his body looking for any clue as to the true identity of this total stranger.
 Much to the amazement of many shoppers just walking by on Yonge Street that afternoon.
 I am sure to many of them I appeared to be an undercover cop apprehending a shoplifter.

 The final score of the game was 6-2 in favour of the Blackhawks.
 The festivities were so memorable as the Leafs tried to equal the final game celebrations from the Montreal Forum.
 I think every living player that had ever played for the Leafs was paraded out onto the ice that night with one big exception, Dave Keon.
 My favourite all-time Leaf Borje Salming even made the trip from Sweden.
-It was great to see all the old players who at one time had all worn the blue and white and so many great memories were relived for everyone in attendance on that night.
+It was great to see all the old players who at one time they had all worn the blue and white.
+So many great memories were relived for everyone in attendance on that night.

 Former Leaf Captain Doug Gilmour who now played for Chicago even participated in all the hoopla.
 The game was secondary for me that night; I never really even cared about the actual game.
-For me, what was most important was being in the building that housed so much nostalgia and memories.
+For me what was most important was being in the building that housed so much nostalgia and memories.
 It was so important for me to be there at the final farewell; to say I was in attendance the night Maple Leaf Gardens closed its doors for good.

 I had taken a homemade sign to the game that night, only the second time I could ever remember doing that.
 It simply read “HOCKEY IS MY RELIGION AND I'M IN CHURCH” I appeared the following day in a coloured crowd shot proudly holding my sign in the National Post.
 The Reuters news agency had also photographed me.
-After asking my permission for the picture's release, the picture was picked up by papers from all around the world the next day.
+After asking my permission for the picture's release, the photo was picked up by papers from all around the world the next day.

-I guess that would be my fifteen minutes of fame.
+I'm guessing that would be my fifteen minutes of fame.

 That will forever be my story and I am forever sticking to it.

-I saluted my last goodbye and reached up to touch the railing of the greys section ninety.
+I saluted my last goodbye as I reached up to touch the railing of the greys section ninety.
 The railing was within an arm’s length from where I now stood at the back row of section seventy.
 It had been the railing that I had leaned on for fifteen years when I shared season tickets.
 The railing I had slammed in disgust after so many Leaf losses.
 The railing I pretended was my organ while trying to keep up with hundreds of intermission interludes.

 I had now gone full circle since my first game 9850 days earlier on February 26th 1972 when I sat in that same green section seventy.
 I walked back out onto the concourse, down the narrow escalator and past the Ford car on display.
 I walked out the front doors of Maple Leaf Gardens and onto Carlton Street for the final time.